 Will Eating Fewer Carbs Help Me Lose Weight?

 I'm a 16-year-old guy.
-I heard that eating less carbs will help you lose weight.
+I heard that eating fewer carbs will help you lose weight.
 I play basketball and baseball so I stay active, but I'd still like to lose weight.

 The first thing to ask yourself is: "Do I have too much fat?"
 A lot of teen athletes, especially guys, may weigh more than average for their age because they have extra muscle — not too much fat — on their bodies.